Synchrony-optimized networks of Kuramoto oscillators with inertia: Kuramoto oscillators with inertia

 The average frequency perturbation vanishes in the limit $t \rightarrow \infty$, but this does not imply that each frequency $\dot\phi_i$ converges to zero, since they can also attain a state with symmetric distribution of positive and negative frequencies with null mean.
 However, if we have synchronization, they do vanish individually.
-Equations (\ref{mean_frequency}) confirm an earlier numerical result that was verified in \cite{rohden2014}: the time scale to reach asymptotically stationary states is proportional to $\alpha^{-1}$.
-The average phase can be easily evaluated from $\langle \dot\phi\rangle = \frac{d}{dt} \langle \phi\rangle$,

-Notice also that, by virtue of equation (\ref{mean_phase}), the asymptotic value of the average phase depends on the initial conditions and also on the parameter $\alpha$.
+Equations (\ref{mean_phase}) confirm an earlier numerical result that was verified in \cite{rohden2014}: the time scale to reach asymptotically stationary states in this kind of network is proportional to $\alpha^{-1}$.
+Notice also that the asymptotic value of the average phase depends on the initial conditions and also on the parameter $\alpha$.

 In order to analyze the synchronization process in our networks, we will use the order parameter $z(t)$ introduced originally by Kuramoto,